RaymondCM/realsense_save_example/README.md

 # Realsense Example

 This file will save and visualise data from an Intel Realsense camera.
+Tested with python>=3.7.

 ```bash
 # Install librealsense